ufs-community/land-DA_workflow/docs/source/Model_v0.rst

       | true     | enable         |
       +----------+----------------+

+..
+COMMENT: What would the separate output be?
+An output directory?
+   Should "true" be ".true."?
+That's how it is in the sample file below.

 ``output_dir``
    Specifies the output directory.

+..
+COMMENT: Is this required if "separate_output=.false."?

 ``restart_frequency_s``
-   Specifies the restart frequency (second) for the UFS land model.
+   Specifies the restart frequency (in seconds) for the UFS land model.

 ``restart_simulation``
    Specifies whether to enable the restart simulation.
 Valid values: ``.false.`` | ``true``